peppersec/gas-price-oracle/README.md

 })
 ```

-For get gasPrices from chain that is not in the application's list of chain (Binance, Gnosis, Polygon, Avalanche) Should provide the rpcUrl to initial GasPriceOracle options\_
+To get gasPrices from a chain outside of the application's chain list (Binance, Gnosis, Polygon, Avalanche), you should enter the rpcUrl into initial GasPriceOracle options\_

 ```typescript
 const defaultRpc = 'https://rpc.goerli.mudit.blog/' // goerli public rpcUrl